Exploring Waterford – Ireland’s Oldest City

 Introduction to Waterford

 Founded in 853 by Vikings, Waterford is the oldest city in the Republic of Ireland.
 These days, Waterford is best known for the crystal that it produces, a specialty that developed as a legacy of this city’s glass making industry.
+Before you come here, make sure you check out Renthero and see if you can find the best place to rent during your visit.

 The city motto of Waterford is Urbs Intacta Manet Waterfordia, which means, Waterford Remains the Untaken City.